Who is Southern Credit Adjusters, Inc.?

 Should I contact or pay Southern Credit Adjusters?

-The best way to go about handling this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Southern Credit Adjusters, Inc. for millions of clients nationwide.
+The most effective way to deal with Southern Credit Adjusters is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Southern Credit Adjusters, Inc. on behalf of their clients.

 Will Southern Credit Adjusters sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Southern Credit Adjusters, Inc. again.

-It is also illegal for Southern Credit Adjusters to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for Southern Credit Adjusters to make any claims they cannot or will not follow through on.
+This includes threatening to sue you or foreclose on your home.

 Southern Credit Adjusters, Inc. Complaints